 - Tanarus has a hovertank in it, similar to the one from Battlefield 2142.
 Fast, maneuverable, packed a decent punch, but no traversable gun turret.

-- All vehicles in Battlezone except the walkers.
-Battlezone 2 had a lot of tracked and wheeled vehicles added in.
-The vector wireframe vehicles in the original 1984 arcade game might have been, but at that resolution who knows?
+- All vehicles in Battlezone (except the walkers) use vectored thrusters to hover.
+Battlezone 2 included tracked vehicles which were immune to being sniped and had more armor, but could not strafe and were clumsy in low gravity.
+The vector wireframe vehicles in the original 1980 arcade game might have been, but at that resolution who knows?

-- X-Com has Hovertank (in variants with Plasma and Fusion Launcher) like this.
+- X-COM has the Hovertank (in variants with Plasma and Fusion Launcher) like this.
 Of course, they are a crossbred of your basic tank drone with enough of scavenged Flying Saucer tech to build your own.

 - Ace Online: The Anima Mortar, or A-Gear is a fully flight-capable Hover Tank, armed with an awesome Siege Mode for its main gun.

 - Wing Commander IV: Hover tanks make an appearance in cutscenes of the Circe mission branch.
 They're pretty much just Cannon Fodder for the good guys, though, and don't even get the dignity of counting in killscores.

 - Mass Effect 2: The Hammerhead, a replacement for the first game's Mako, which is used in the Firewalker and Overlord DLC missions.

 - Both sides in Dark Reign use hovertanks for their heavy tanks, with the Imperium using hover technology for all their vehicles.

 - Both Civilization: Call to Power and Call to Power 2 have Fusion Tanks, which fill a similar in game role as modern day tanks, and can also travel over shallow water.